 Getting down the gym will allow you to use the plentiful different machines they have available.
 With so many machines at your disposal, you can train all of your different body parts, some of which you may neglect a little if you exercise from home.

-With so many different pieces of equipment including cardio and resistance, you can enjoy varied workouts and you can mix up your cardio instead of using the same old treadmill you have at home.
+With so many different pieces of equipment including cardio and resistance machines, you can enjoy varied workouts and you can mix up your cardio sessions instead of using the same old treadmill you have at home.

 Excellent for motivation